legend80s/create-test-app/README.md

 ## Why

-Because configure Jest and coverage is tedious 🤕. **Just do one line cmd 🚀, everythings is configured for U ❤️！**
+Because configure Jest and set coverage is tedious 🤕.

+**Just with one line cmd 🚀, everything is configured for U ❤️！**

 ## Use